 The New York City Urban Field Station's mission is to improve quality of life in urban areas by conducting and supporting research about social-ecological systems and natural resource management.
 It began as a partnership between the USDA Forest Service Northern Research Station and the NYC Department of Parks & Recreation.
 The Urban Field Station does the following:

-MillionTreesNYC - Forest Service researchers serve as science advisors to the MillionTreesNYC Campaign which is a joint project of the NYC Department of Parks and Recreation and the New York Restoration Project to plant and care for one million trees in New York City.
-This work builds on the sustainability goals of Mayor Michael Bloomberg's PlaNYC 2030 and utilizes research, monitoring, and evaluation from scientists across NRS.
+Forest Service researchers serve as science advisors to MillionTreesNYC, a project that aims to plant and care for one million new trees in New York City.
+MillionTreesNYC is a joint project of the NYC Department of Parks and Recreation and the New York Restoration Project that builds on the sustainability goals of Mayor Michael Bloomberg's PlaNYC 2030.
+Scientists from across the Northern Research Station have provided research, monitoring, and evaluation to support the MillionTreesNYC project.

 Other NRS Urban Field Stations

 In addition to New York City, there are three other urban field stations within the 20 northeastern and north central states served by the Northern Research Station.
 They include: